Second Avenue Deli

 Is Second Avenue Deli good for solo dining?

 - Yes, straightforwardly.
-The deli format works well for solo diners: counter seating is available, the menu does not require a group to navigate, and the price tier means a full meal does not demand a significant spend.
+The deli format works well for solo diners: counter seating is available, the menu does not require a group to navigate, the price tier means a full meal does not demand a significant spend.
 For solo diners who want a quick, satisfying lunch in Murray Hill, this is one of the more comfortable options in the area.

 What are alternatives to Second Avenue Deli in New York City?

-- Katz's Delicatessen , the main direct alternative; more famous, more tourist traffic, Lower East Side location.
+- Katz's Delicatessen, the main direct alternative; more famous, more tourist traffic, Lower East Side location.
 Choose Katz's for the first-timer landmark experience, Second Avenue Deli for a quieter visit.

-- Langer's Deli (Los Angeles) , worth knowing as a benchmark if you travel to LA.
+- Langer's Deli (Los Angeles), worth knowing as a benchmark if you travel to LA.

-- Schwartz's (Montreal) , the smoked meat reference point for North American deli comparisons.
+- Schwartz's (Montreal), the smoked meat reference point for North American deli comparisons.

 - For a completely different register, Le Bernardin and Atomix are the go-to special-occasion restaurants if you are considering stepping outside the deli category entirely.